Naturhistoriska/birdscanner/README.md

 ### Run the workflow

 I would recommend running the pipeline in steps.
-The "plast" step will take approx 20 mins/genome, while the hmmer step will take ~30 h/per genome(!).
+The "plast" step will take approx 20 mins/genome, while the "nhmmer" step will take > ~30 h/per genome(!).
-It would beneficiary to run the hmmer-step on, e.g., Uppmax.
+It would recommend to run the nhmmer-step on, e.g., Uppmax.

     make init
     make plast
     make parseplast

+Current ad-hoc step: transfer files and run the nhmmer step on Uppmax

-    make hmmer
+    #make hmmer
     make parsehmmer

 ### Results

-Results are in folder `out`.
+Results from the hmmer step are in folder `out`, gathered genes are in `genes`, gene alignments are in `alignmnents`.